 You may be thinking that this sounds like a lot of effort to go through for limited returns.
 It’s not.
 This process is so automatic by now, it’s second nature to me, but I do still think about when is the right time to buy things, is it on sale, a gift card deal, a good value, etc. All of these small returns add up to big savings!

-Why you should have a spending money plan
+Why we have a spending plan for using credit vs cash

 It’s less complicated

 For the most part, we use one card, easy peasy lemon squeezy!
 Where people often get into trouble is that they use cash for something, use their debit, and then you use a few of your credit cards (the average American who has cards has an average of four).
-You can see how hard it would be to track your money and see where it all went!
+Then there’s your PayPal purchases, Venmo, etc. So you can see how hard it would be to track your money and see where it all went!

-Let’s talk about the last point.
-How you will spend your savings.
-As I said above, we use to pay our vacation dues.
+Let’s talk about another important point, how you will spend your savings?
+As I said above, we use our rewards to pay our vacation dues.
 We would have had to spend the money anyway, so this was indeed a savings.
-Yet, if you just decide to go a buy a custom cat structure, with organic bedding and you’re only just thinking of getting a cat, then you just wasted this money.
-It’s only a savings if you use it on things you would have had to already buy.
+Yet, if you decide to go a buy a custom cat toy structure with organic bedding and you’re only just thinking of getting a cat, then you just wasted this money.
+Again, it’s only a savings if you use it on things you would have had to buy already.

 Bummer.
 Look for a card…